3DCoded/utm-templates/README.md

 # UTM Templates

-# NOTICE.
-UTM Templates is now available in a fork of UTM available at [smattar2020/UTM](https://github.com/smattar2020/UTM)

 ### A few free preinstalled templates for use with UTM on Mac with Apple Silicon.

 ## Usage